mrexodia/mrexodia.github.io/_posts/16-12-2014-iTunes-Library-Format-1.md

 ---
 {% include JB/setup %}

-**DISCLAIMER**: The information presented in this blogpost is purely for educational and interoperability purposes and should not be used to commit any sort of crime.

 Hello everyone,

 More than a month ago I posted about some code I had to write for a project, today it will be about exploring the iTunes Library file format.